2021 Annual Lecture: How Should Civil Society Respond to Threats to Democracy? - 7th December 4pm

 - Prof David Farrell - Head, School of Politics and International Relations, UCD

 - Prof Richard Youngs - Senior Fellow at Carnegie Europe and Professor at University of Warwick, UK

 - Alice Mary Higgins, Progressive Independent NUI Senator

 - Chair: Joe Saunders, TASC Board Member and CEO, Irish Local Development Network

-Please join us on Tuesday the 7th December 2021 at 4pm.
+The event was held on Tuesday the 7th December 2021 at 4pm.